The Thirteenth Annual NACNS Clinical Nurse Specialist Preceptor of the Year Award will be presented during the 2021 Annual Conference.

 A plaque recognizing the winner will be presented at the NACNS conference and the winner will be featured in the CNS journal.
 Nontransferable complimentary one day NACNS conference registration will also be awarded.

 Applications received by the deadline will undergo review by the selection committee appointed by the Board of Directors.
-All candidate information must be received at the NACNS office by September 16, 2019.
+Award recipients will receive an email letter announcing if they have received their award and the day and time the award is planned to be presented.
+All candidate information must be received by September 30, 2020.
 This deadline will be strictly adhered to in the selection process.

 Submit nomination package electronically via the form listed below.